chilumbugeorge/docker_memcache/README.md

 **consul**: This folder contains consulconfig files.
 No need to do anythihg as the scripts in the upgrade_scripts folder handle pretty much everything.

 **files**: The files folder contains a file with the container host names and their IPs used by the scripts in the upgrade_scripts folder.
-Update the hostname and their mapped IPs appropriately for the mcrouter containers.
+Update the hostname and their mapped IPs appropriately to reflect the names of your mcrouter containers.